HoldUpFjord/Link-Manager/README.md

-# Link-Manager
-Goal: Create a link manager that can store tabs on a server to be accessed later.
-100Devs
+Goal: A Link Manager where a user can login, and save tabs/pages with a Title, Link, Tag, and potentially more.